-From its roots in the Midwestern United States 43 years ago, the Our World--Underwater Scholarship Society® has grown into a global organization.
-97 Rolex Scholars — in North America, Europe, and Australasia — along with 97 interns in North America and Europe have created a significant legacy for our organization.
-Many of our Rolex Scholars and interns have gone on to distinguished careers in the underwater sciences, marine research, and photography.
+From its roots in the Midwestern United States 47 years ago, the Our World-Underwater Scholarship Society® has grown into a global organization.
+103 scholars — in North America, Europe, and Australasia — along with 107 interns in North America and Europe have created a significant legacy for our organization.
+Many of our scholars and interns have gone on to distinguished careers in the underwater sciences, marine research, and photography.

 The initial idea was that the profits from the show would be donated to the YMCA scuba program in Chicago.
 Joyce named the new dive show “Our World-Underwater,” and LeRoy Winbush designed the logo, which is still in use today.
 The upper half of the logo features the Great Lakes of the United States, reflecting the primary diving environment of the Society’s founders and supporters.
 The logo is a permanent reminder of the Society’s roots.

 In 1972, Harry Shanks and Joyce Markstahler traveled to San Francisco to attend the “Man in the Sea” dive show.
 During a cruise on San Francisco Bay, Joyce and Harry spoke with Dr. Joe MacInnis, a Canadian physician and well-known explorer.
 They discussed a proposal from the OWU Board of Directors to use $1,500 of the OWU dive show profits to finance research.
 Dr. MacInnis in turn pro-posed an alternative idea.
 He suggested using the money to invest in an individual with an experience-based scholarship that would cultivate the individual in the industry and the underwater world.
 Then and there, on September 3, 1972, the Our World-Underwater Scholarship was born.